byu-cpe/ecen330/_labs/project.md

 A: Designing projects from scratch is difficult.
 I think most people will probably try and implement too much, and find themselves running out of time to get it done on time.
 Pick a project that has some meaningful complexity (like timely user input in the Simon lab, or a smart computer player in the tic-tac-toe lab), but keep it fairly simple overall.

+**Q: Can I use publicly available code (open source libraries, ECEN 390 sound driver code, etc) in my project?

+A: Yes, you can use existing code that you did not write.
+In your youtube video be sure to mention any parts of code you didn't write yourself.

 **Q: Advice?**

 A: Make sure you submit something that compiles, runs, and does something meaningful.
 Even if you don't get your entire project done in time.